equation2307/Web-development-/README.md

 ```

 ## Contributing
 Feel free to submit issues and enhancement requests!

+## License
+This project is licensed under the MIT License.